XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mainpage.md

 Remember to do them all in order as given by the Career Quest.

->I can't hit the enemies in night missions.
-What do I do?

-Read the above answer again.
-Anyway, to elaborate, your accuracy is multiplied by 0.1 so a 100 accuracy which may or may not have a scope equipped will turn to 10.
-And this is before all skills and buffs are taken into account.

 >Help.
 My Echelon is not good enough to tackle a specific group of enemies.

 1. CE is a trash metric in this case.